-Mayor Ted Gatsas said more people have to be talking about bed bugs for the problem to be addressed in the city.
+Manchester Mayor Gatsas says more need to be talking about bed bugs for problem to be addressed

 “It’s a problem that needs a louder voice,” Gatsas said Monday.
 “We’ve got to do something to eradicate them.”